Whether you’re planning to extend, upgrade or remodel your home, you may not need planning permission.

 A recent survey of property experts revealed that a typical garage conversion would increase the price of an average home by up to 10%.

-The cost of a straightforward internal garage conversion is upwards of £9000, this assumes the space will be converted to a playroom, dining room or similar.
+The cost of a straightforward internal garage conversion starts at around £800 per square metre, this assumes the space will be converted to a playroom, dining room or similar.

 If you want to extend the kitchen into the new space or you want to create an open plan kitchen diner, this will involve significant remodelling of the area and steel joists to support the upper walls.

 Relocating gas meters and other utilities such as electricity meters, consumer units and broadband cables etc. will also add to the cost as well as using the services of an architect.

 Single Storey Extensions